Deborah Humble is one of Australia’s most successful and versatile dramatic mezzo-sopranos having performed over 60

 She begins 2017 with performances in January of Erda in Siegfried for the Hong Kong Philharmonic Orchestra conducted by Jaap van Zweden.
 Naxos will be recording the performances for commercial CD release.
 After a solo recital in Adelaide, South Australia for the Wagner Society in February, she sings the role of Mary in Der Fliegender Holländer for Opera Lille, France, in March and April.
 In May Deborah joins the Sea Cloud 2 in Lisbon for onboard performances for Opera Australia.
-Further engagements in 2017 include Waltraute in Die Götterdämmerung for Saffron Opera in the UK, Klytamnestra in Elektra for Edinburgh Opera Players, recitals in Sydney, London and Edinburgh and for the Newcastle Festival, Messiah for the New Zealand Symphony and Perth Collegium Choir and masterclasses for the Melba Opera Trust programme in Melbourne and for the Tait Memorial Trust in London.
+Further engagements in 2017 include Waltraute in Die Götterdämmerung for Saffron Opera in the UK, Klytamnestra in Elektra for Edinburgh Opera Players, recitals in Sydney, London and for the Newcastle Festival, Messiah for the New Zealand Symphony and Perth Collegium Choir and masterclasses for the Melba Opera Trust programme in Melbourne, Pacific Opera in Sydney and for the Tait Memorial Trust in London.